|Date Posted||November 13, 2019|

 -Ability to acquire and analyze data

--Fluency in the science of readership and engagement, including an understanding of metrics/analytics programs including Parsley, Crowdtangle and Omniture and development of story ideas derived from data.
+-Fluency in the science of readership and engagement, including an understanding of metrics/analytics programs

--Understanding of SEO and other optimization opportunities and a demonstrated ability to learn new skills in social and digital.
+-Understanding of SEO and other optimization opportunities and a demonstrated ability to learn new skills in social and digital

--Ability to engage with readers and develop sources on social media platforms including but not limited to Facebook, Instagram and Twitter.
+-Ability to engage with readers and develop sources on social media platforms including but not limited to Facebook, Instagram and Twitter

--Ability to meet deadlines.
+-Ability to meet deadlines

--Ability to capture video and edit it (using phone).
+-Ability to edit video (using phone)

--Ability to work collaboratively on projects ranging from podcasts to video to enterprise stories.
+-Ability to work collaboratively on projects ranging from podcasts to video to enterprise stories

 -Ability to work comfortably in a job that will be fast-paced, data-driven, shaped constantly by feedback and experimentation and always evolving